 The interior was just as beautifully reconstructed.
 The royal rooms are open to visitors, such as the Oak Gallery, paneled with oak and lined with oil paintings.
 The porcelain gallery, decorated with mirrors, has a fine display of Chinese porcelain.
 Other interesting rooms include the White Hall, the rococo style Golden Gallery and The Gallery of the Romantics, which has a collection of paintings from the German Romantic period.
 Also noteworthy is the Schlosskapelle, the completely reconstructed palace chapel.

 The park behind Schloss Charlottenburg was originally laid out in French Baroque style.
-In the 18th and 19th century, the park was converted into a less formal, landscaped garden.
+In the eighteenth and nineteenth centuries, the park was converted into a less formal, landscaped garden.
 With the reconstruction of the park after the war, a small part was laid out in French style again.

 In the beautiful park you'll find a number of buildings such as the mausoleum, a Doric temple built in 1810 as the burial place for members of the royal family.
 It contains the sarcophagus of Friedrich Wilhelm II among others.